Find resources / Articles / Play and learning using Tākai resources

 The value of love and time together

-In the Whakatipu booklet Te Pihinga 3 on page 23, ‘Love and warmth’ reminds whānau of the value in ‘sharing lots of love and time with our tamaiti, playing, talking, reading, singing and having fun together’.
+Playing is a child’s ‘work’ – it’s how they learn, and it’s important for their brain development.
+In the Whakatipu booklet Te Pihinga 3, ‘Love and warmth’ on page 14 reminds whānau of the value in spending 'time with pēpi, playing, talking, reading, singing and having fun together.'

 Some other places in Te Pihinga 3 to explore with whānau are:

-• Page 4 — ‘Pēpi says: When I want something, I let my whānau know by pointing to it and they watch me and work out what I want.’
+• Page 7 — ‘Pēpi says: When I want something, I let my whānau know by pointing to it.
+They watch me and work out what I want.'

-• Page 10 — ‘Ngā mahi a pēpi: Let pēpi take the lead when you read pukapuka together.’
+• Page 12 — ‘Ngā : Let pēpi take the lead when you read pukapuka together.'

-• Page 17 — ‘Whānau say: We try and make playing together a regular part of every day.’
+• Page 24 — ‘Whānau say: We try to make playing together a regular part of every day.'

 Connecting through positivity and activity